 The fourth biggest point of interest involves suspecting parents.
 And if you love weed, you’re most likely familiar with this scenario as well.

-In today’s post, we will try to answer one of the most well known cannabis questions of all time:
+In today’s post, I will give you a definitive answer to one of the most popular cannabis questions of all time:

 - Basal Metabolic Rate (BMR)

 - Body Mass Index (BMI)

 - Frequency of use

 You should know that only the psychoactive compound in cannabis, THC, is detectable in tests.